FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

   domain: "fate.org"
 ```

-- Update the default field in `conf/pulsar_route_table.yaml` of 9999 as follows:
+- Update the "default" field in `conf/pulsar_route_table.yaml` of 9999 as follows:

 ``` yml
 9999: